chopdicemince/chopdicemince.github.io/_posts/2018-07-16-vue-and-yuxi-evan-you.md

 # How does Vue make money?

-Vue makes some money by [monthly donations on Patreon](https://www.patreon.com/evanyou).
+Vue makes some money from [monthly donations on Patreon](https://www.patreon.com/evanyou).